AdobeDocs/experience-manager-screens.en/help/user-guide/using-adaptive-renditions.md

 1. Create a version of the asset which better suits the signage display, for example, `seahorse.jpg`.

 1. Choose the rendition naming pattern, for example,`landscape`, similar to  what was defined in **pattern** property in **CRXDE Lite**.
-Refer to [Adding Rendition Mapping Rules](/help/user-guide/adaptive-renditions.md#add-rendition-mapping-rules) for more details.
+See [Adding Rendition Mapping Rules](/help/user-guide/adaptive-renditions.md#add-rendition-mapping-rules) for more details.

 1. Click on **Add Rendition** to upload the rendition, as shown in the figure below.